Gregory Shvedov: Caucasian Knot

-Currently Shvedov is the Editor-in-Chief of the Caucasian Knot, an independent information medium that was initially under the auspices of Memorial International.
-The site was initially founded in 2001 by Memorial, the English version came into operation beginning in August 2003, and in 2007 it became an independent site.
+Currently Shvedov is the Editor-in-Chief of the Caucasian Knot, an independent online news and information medium that was initially under the auspices of Memorial International.
+The site was initially founded in 2001 by Memorial, the English version became operational in August 2003, and in 2007 it became an independent site.
 Initially, Memorial founded the site as an information resource dedicated to the Caucasus states, since then they have transformed themselves into a professional news source.
 Shvedov has a simple goal for the site:

 Caucasian Knot is more than a news broadcasting company.
 In Russia and the surrounding regions, reporting on crime and corruption can be dangerous to those involved.
 However, through the use of free Google applications that allow the 50 or so journalists to stay connected and report remotely from anywhere, the government cannot come knocking on the door, "We don't have a door, he explained.
 We don't have a newsroom at all."

 This freedom not only allows the site to illuminate issues that officials may wish to keep in the dark, it also serves as a platform for discussion to those on the ground level, readers are encouraged to share and report on events going on in their location as well as interact with others on the site.
 Shvedov states that: